Iridaceae: Iris Family

 Notes:

-A typical iris in its appearance, but unmistakable with its bright yellow flowers.
-Found on pond margins.
+A typical iris in its appearance, unmistakable with its bright yellow flowers.
+Usually found on the edge of a pond.
+Photo #1 by CJH.

 Rosy Sand Crocus – Romulea rosea var. australis